rurban/Perfect-Hash/README.md

         generation of nested switch levels, depending on the number of collisions, and it is optimized to use word size comparisons for the fixed length comparisons, which is up to 50% faster than `memcmp`.
+        The performance is comparable to the best perfect hashes.

     - \-cmph-bdz\_ph